JuliaInterop/RCall.jl/docs/src/installation.md

 At the moment there are two options for arranging for this:
 1. (Recommended) Use `CondaPkg.activate!(ENV)` to permanently modify the environment *before* loading RCall.
 2. (Experimental) Use `CondaPkg.withenv()` to change the environment while loading RCall/R and R libraries using native code.
 After the `CondaPkg.withenv()` block, the Conda environment will no longer be active.
-This approach may be needed if you need to return to a unmodified environment after loading R. Note this approach has not been thouroughly tested and may not work with all R packages.
+This approach may be needed if you need to return to a unmodified environment after loading R. Note this approach has not been thoroughly tested and may not work with all R packages.

 ```julia
 RCall = CondaPkg.withenv() do